Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * For DELETE operations
       * Can replicate delete markers from source to target (optional setting)
       * Deletions with a version ID are not replicated (to avoid malicious deletes)
-    * There is no “chaining” of replication
+    * There is no "chaining" of replication
       * If bucket 1 has replication into bucket 2, which has replication into bucket 3
       * Then objects created in bucket 1 are not replicated to bucket 3